stevenjchang/fav_podcasts/README.md

   done - install bootstrap gem
   done - find bootstrap template
     clean_blog
   done - install and integrate clean_blog template

+##What should you do next?
+  done - add mailing list to _footer_ done - add 200x200 img placeholder

+##What should you do next?
+## Store Image to db without paperclip